The Serengeti Plain: Fallacies that aren’t fallacies

 But now the expected value of this game is positive2.
 So the “maximize expected value” people would say you’re being illogical if you opt out of the game.

 In particular, you would say you are succumbing to the fallacy of “Loss Aversion.”
-This is the notion that we hate losses more than we love gains, and we’re allowing this fallacy to drive the wrong decision because we’re not maximizing our expected value.
+This is the notion that we hate losses more than we love gains, and we’re allowing this fallacy to drive the wrong decision of not maximizing our expected value.

 So, what follows is a set of so-called logical fallacies that I don’t agree are necessarily fallacies, starting with Loss Aversion that we just demonstrated.

-And none of it is related to fleeing from lions.
+And none of it is because we used to run away from lions.

 Anti-Fallacies